openpsi-project/ReaLHF/docs/source/customization.rst

    object containing the sequence length as metadata.

 #.
 Register the class with ``data_api.register_dataset`` at the end of
-   the file, using the name "my-dataset".
+   the file, e.g., using the name "my-dataset".

 #.
+Check your dataset implementation by running the unit test in
+   ``tests/data/test_load_data.py``.
+Please implement a new test function for your customized dataset class by imitating existing ones.

+#.
 Update the name of the dataset in experiment configurations, for
-   example, in the ``datasets`` method of ``realhf.SFTConfig``, to "my-dataset".
+   example, in the ``datasets`` method of :class:`realhf.SFTConfig`, to "my-dataset".

 #.
 If you need to pass additional arguments to construct the dataset
-   class, modify the quickstart configuration class (in this case, ``realhf.PromptAnswerDatasetConfig``) as well as the ``args`` field in the system API dataset object.
+   class, modify the quickstart configuration class (in this case, ``realhf.PromptAnswerDatasetConfig``) as well as the ``args`` field in the ``DatasetAbstraction`` object.

 ********************
  Customizing Models